Aditya79RN/VIOS---Major-Project---Seasonal-Agriculture-Performance-Analysis/README.md

 ## 📌 Project Overview

 Seasonal Agriculture Performance Analysis is a Data Analytics project developed as part of the **VOIS AICTE Batch 1 (2026–2027) Major Project**.

 The project analyzes agricultural data across different seasons, crops, geographical regions, environmental conditions, irrigation methods, resource usage, and economic factors.

 The main purpose of the project is to identify **seasonal patterns, trends, relationships, variations, and differences in agricultural performance** and generate meaningful, data-driven insights.

+Google Colab | Development and execution environment
 ---

 ## 🎯 Problem Statement